- Empire and Commonwealth

 Funmilola Stewart (Head of History at Dixons Trinity Academy, Bradford)

 Funmilola Stewart is Head of History at Dixons Trinity Academy, Bradford.
 She is passionate about delivering an honest, representative and inclusive curriculum, which provides students with access to realities that have previously been neglected.
 Funmi is focusing on decolonising the history curriculum and stepping away from a Eurocentric approach to history teaching.
 Funmi hopes to inspire students to feel confident within their own identities, as well as encouraging them to demonstrate tolerance and acceptance of the identities of others.

 Dr Halima Begum (Chief Executive The Runnymede Trust)

 Dr Halima Begum is the Director of the Runnymede Trust, the UK’s leading race equality think tank working to build a Britain in which all citizens and communities feel valued, enjoy equal opportunities, lead fulfilling lives, and share a common sense of belonging.

 Thank you for watching Imperial War Museums’ Digital Teacher CPD Let's Talk About Empire and Conflict.
 We would love to hear your thoughts to help us support teachers through future informative and valuable CPD opportunities.
-Please complete this short survey for a chance to win £50 in National Book Tokens.
+Please complete this short survey to let us know what you think.

 Please sign up to our teacher’s eNews letter to be the first to find out when we open bookings for our school sessions and for the latest online learning resources and events for teachers.